Guidance for ID verifiers and commissioners

-We are currently in the process of creating new guidance for ID Verifiers on how to complete all necessary checks.
-In the meantime, your county coordinator for ID Verifiers can support you with training and guidance.
+We're currently in the process of creating new guidance for ID verifiers on how to complete all necessary checks.
+In the meantime, your county coordinator for ID verifiers can support you with training and guidance.

-ID Verifiers are invited to undertake this role by their local commissioner, who is responsible for ensuring safe guiding is delivered in their area.
+ID verifiers are invited to take on this role by their local commissioner, who is responsible for ensuring safe guiding is delivered in their area.

-After talking to you to make sure you're happy to undertake the role, your local commissioner will add the role of ID Verifier at the relevant level (district, division or county) to your GO record.
+After talking to you to make sure you're happy with the role, your local commissioner will add the role of ID verifier at the relevant level to your GO record.

 Online Disclosure and Barring Service (DBS) checks are completed on the disclosure system.
-Volunteers are given access to this system when they have an active role of ID Verifier on GO.
+You'll be given access to this system when you get an active role of ID verifier on GO.

 If you have problems accessing the disclosure system, speak to your local commissioner so they can check your role details on GO.